 Six SFRs are associated with the time interval counter, TIMECON being its control register.
 Depending on the configuration of the ITO and IT1 bits in TIMECON, the selected time counter register overflow will clock the interval counter.
 When this counter is equal to the time interval value loaded in the INTVAL SFR, the TII bit (TIMECON.2) is set and generates an interrupt if enabled.
-(See IEIP2 SFR description under Interrupt System in this data sheet.)
-If the ADuC834 is in power-down mode, again with TIC interrupt enabled, the TII bit will wake up the device and resume code execution by vectoring directly to the TIC interrupt service vector address at 0053H.
-The TIC-related SFRs are described below with a block diagram of the TIC shown in Figure 33.
+(See IEIP2 SFR description under the Interrupt System section.)

+If the ADuC836 is in Power-Down mode, again with TIC interrupt enabled, the TII bit will wake up the device and resume code execution by vectoring directly to the TIC interrupt service vector address at 0053H.
+The TIC-related SFRs are described in Table XVIII with a block diagram of the TIC shown in Figure 33.